fkitsantas/Reina.Cryptography/README.md

 #### `Encrypt` Method: Detailed Description and Parameters

-The `Encrypt` method in `Reina.Cryptography` library offers flexible encryption capabilities, allowing users to encrypt plaintext strings using either a single key or separate keys for each encryption algorithm.
+The `Encrypt` method offers flexible encryption capabilities, allowing users to encrypt plaintext strings using either a single key or separate keys for each encryption algorithm.
 This method supports two overloads:

 1. **Three-Key Encryption:**
    - This overload is designed for enhanced security, employing three distinct cryptographic algorithms—Twofish, Serpent, and AES—each using a separate key.